jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ### EventBridge

-[EventBridge](https://aws.amazon.com/eventbridge/) is a serverless event bus that makes it easier to build event-driven applications at scale using events generated from your applications, integrated Software-as-a-Service (SaaS) applications, and AWS services
+[EventBridge](https://aws.amazon.com/eventbridge/) is a serverless event bus that makes it easier to build event-driven applications at scale using events generated from your applications, integrated Software-as-a-Service (SaaS) applications, and AWS services.

 You can ingest, filter, transform and deliver events without writing custom code.

 Integrate schema registry stores a collection of easy-to-find event schemas and enables you to download code bindings for those schemas in your IDE so you can represent events as a strongly-typed objects in your code

 ## Serverless